 Use a Tool to Monitor Your Reviews

-The best way to stay on top of all your reviews, positive, negative, or fake, is by incorporating a tool that monitors all your reviews.
+Stay on top of all your reviews — positive, negative, neutral or fake — by incorporating a tool that monitors all your reviews.
 This helps you stay on top of negative and fake reviews so you can respond to them or flag them before they reach the masses.
 Chatmeter’s review monitoring and workflow tools make it easy to identify, escalate, and respond to every review.